Microsoft AD FS SAML2 SSO

 You should be able to log in with an existing or a new user, depending on how you configured the access rights in your Azure Active Directory and Flexopus.

 Once the SAML2 SSO is successfully configured, you can optionally disable the email and password login and enforce Single Sign-On for all users.
-Navigate to Dashboard > Settings > Authentication, where you will find two options:
+Navigate to Dashboard > Settings > Authentication

 - Disable password login: This disables all email and password login forms.